I Evaluated G2's 7 Best Visitor Management Software

 Users loved how effortlessly Envoy Visitors can streamline the check-ins and service scheduling for visitors.
 Whether it is a one-time guest or a recurring contractor, the sign-in process is smooth, fast, and highly customizable.

 Visitors can sign in using an iPad kiosk, pre-register through e-mail invitations, or even scan a QR code upon arrival.
+If you're wondering which vendor offers contactless check-in solutions, Envoy is the tool you're looking for.
 It also offers automated host notifications to update the visitors for their upcoming visits.
 The second a visitor checks in, a host is notified instantly- whether it is through Slack, Microsoft Teams, or e-mail.

 According to the reviews, it is easy to set up customized dashboards and analytical reports to summarize metrics like real-time visitor logs, foot traffic, and so on.
 The badge printing feature is another lifesaver, as it automatically prints out badges with the visitor's names, photos, and host details, making security much more manageable.
 It also allows visitors to sign NDAs or paperwork and integrates with identity and access management to maintain a digital repository of paperwork.